llukmancerkezi/Opt_LBP_PR2020/README.md

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-If you use this code please cite the following paper:
+If you use this code please cite the paper:

 @article{Cerkezi2020PR,

-title = {Towards more discriminative features for texture recognition}, author = {Llukman Cerkezi and Cihan Topal}, journal = {Pattern Recognition}, volume = {107}, pages = {107473}, year = {2020},
+title = {Towards more discriminative features for texture recognition},

+author = {Llukman Cerkezi and Cihan Topal},

+journal = {Pattern Recognition},

+volume = {107},

+pages = {107473},

+year = {2020},
 }